Brigitte Klump: "Das rote Kloster"

 By 1978 Brigitte Klump was ready to publish her first book, "Das rote Kloster".
 The book was a quasi-autobiographical work based on her time as a journalism student in Leipzig.
-The publishers were Hoffmann und Campe, a long established publishing house based in Hamburg.
-Although both the author and the publisher were resident in West Germany, the subject matter concerned East Germany where the authorities became concerned over the book's imminent appearance.
+The publishers were Hoffmann und Campe, a long-established publishing house based in Hamburg.
+Although both the author and the publisher were residents in West Germany, the subject matter concerned East Germany where the authorities became concerned over the book's imminent appearance.
 The East German Ministry of Culture, communicating through Otto Gotsche, a writer turned politician who since 1966 had been a member of the country's powerful Party Central Committee, offered the Hamburg publisher Rüdiger Hildebrandt one million marks to acquire the rights to the book in order to prevent its publication.
 Hildebrandt rejected the offer, however, because he did not want to go down in history as the publisher who had suppressed a book.

 Although it dealt with a period twenty years earlier, this was the first book to shine a light on the so-called "Red Monastery" - the Leipzig University Faculty of Journalism.
 Those who knew about it had thus far kept their mouths shut for fear of reprisals, because although the faculty operated formally under the aegis of the university, it was in reality a training academy controlled by the Party Central Committee.
 Klump indicated that she herself had delayed publication for nineteen years in order sufficiently to distance herself from the emotional encumbrances of her time in Leipzig.
 When she fled to the west in 1957 she was, like all her fellow students, a "Civil reserve officer" ("Reserveoffiziersbewerber") of the German Democratic Republic.
 It was a precept of Leninist doctrine that journalists were the sharpest weapon in the party arsenal.
 Brigitte Klump identifies the principal protagonists in her record by name.
 None of those named has ever filed a complaint alleging that dialogues reported are not authentic.
 The book is not presented as any kind of "reckoning" with the past, and shuns defamation.
 Klump simply provides a factual record of her experiences with the Ministry for State Security and with fellow students such as Reiner Kunze, Helga M. Novak and Wolf Biermann.
 "Das rote Kloster" was written in 5½ months, and continued to be available in various editions for twenty years, till 1998.

 The appearance of "Das rote Kloster" in November 1978, was accompanied by a resounding media fanfare, and it quickly climbed the bestseller lists although the critics were not universally adulatory, with Dieter Hildebrandt complaining in Die Zeit of syntax appearing in recorded conversations that felt more resonant of the seventies than of the fifties, the decade in which the action of the book is set.